 Public health officials have long targeted restaurants in the obesity epidemic, mandating everything from posting calorie counts on drive-thru menus to offering milk in place of soda in children’s meals.
 Despite recent trends in even fast-food restaurants offering healthy menu options, the obesity epidemic continues.
 This raises the question: Do healthy food items really sell?
 Will adding these to your menu boost your sales and the health of your customers?

 The Rise of Obesity and Dining Out

-This was great for parents who were slogging long commutes from the suburbs to the cities and whose weekends and evenings were consumed with sports practices and other family obligations.
-While family casual chains offered a nice dining atmosphere that mimicked eating at home, the food was unlike most home cooked meals.
-It was generally higher in fat, sodium, sugar and calories than what mom or dad would make.
+Restaurant chains like Olive Garden, Applebee’s, and the Ninety Nine catered to the growing middle class, offering moderately priced meals and children’s menus.
+This was great for parents slogging through long commutes from suburbs to cities and facing weekends and evenings packed with sports practices and other family obligations.
+While family-casual chains offered a nice dining atmosphere that mimicked eating at home, the food was unlike most home-cooked meals.
+It was generally higher in fat, sodium, sugar, and calories than what mom or dad would make.

 Will People Buy Healthy Menu Items?

 Restaurant industry lobbyists like the National Restaurant Association and big fast-food chains insist that restaurants sell what people want.
 It’s true—nobody is clamoring for carrot sticks or seltzer water.
 And even when consumers say they want healthy options, their actions don’t always match up, as the popularity of Chipotle and Panera and other fast-casual chains shows.
 Fresh ingredients won't mean healthy if they come in huge portions laden with extra fat and sodium.